lobiancovitor/relative-strength/README.md

 Formula: RS Score = (1 + RS Score for Stocks) / (1 + RS Score for IBOV)

 Then all stocks are ranked from largest to smallest and a percentile is assigned from 99 to 0.

+# Fundamental Rating
+Single assessment of a company's earnings and key fundamentals.
+This rating measures quarterly earnings growth, gross margins and gross profits to assets.

 ## Considered Stocks